josenk/vagrant-vmware-esxi/README.md

 Known issues with vmware_esxi
 -----------------------------
 * Cleanup doesn't always destroy a VM that has been partially built.
 Use the allow_overwrite = 'True' option if you need to force a rebuild.
-* ovftool for windows doesn't put ovftool.exe in your path.
+* ovftool installer for windows doesn't put ovftool.exe in your path.
 You can manually set your path, or install ovftool in the \HashiCorp\Vagrant\bin directory.
 * Built-in Vagrant synced folders using NFS fails if you try to re-provision.
   * In general I find NFS synced folders pretty "flakey" anyways...
 * Multi machines may not provision one VM if the boxes are different.